Hubby and I rode to Montgomery and left the house at about 8:30 A.M.

 Williams died on January 1, 1953, and is buried in Montgomery's Oakwood Annex Cemetery.

-We were given a grand tour of St. John’s Episcopal Church in Montgomery organized in 1834 by a small group of pioneer settlers.
+We were given a grand tour of St. John's Episcopal Church in Montgomery, organized in 1834 by a small group of pioneer settlers.

-Outside we saw the Confederate memorial, several statues, a rose garden, and an avenue of flags.
+Outside, we saw the Confederate memorial, several statues, a rose garden, and an avenue of flags.

-Not a fancy building by no means.
+It's not a fancy building by any means.

 Montgomery City Hall / Funeral for Hank Williams